symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 =====================================

 You are my hero!
-Who would have thought that you would still be here after the first three parts?
+Who would have thought that you would still be here after the first four parts?
 Your efforts will be well rewarded soon.
 The first four parts of this tutorial give you a quick overview of Symfony 2.0.
 But they don't have a deep look at the architecture of the framework.
 As it makes Symfony stand apart from the framework crowd, let's dive into it now.